Diosmin: benefits, dosage, contraindications

 Hemorrhoids ✪✪✪✪✪

-Clinical studies and a meta-analysis confirm the efficacy of Micronized Purified Flavonoid Fraction (MPFF) containing 450 mg of diosmin and 50 mg of flavonoids (Daflon 500) in managing internal hemorrhoids.
-Taken as three tablets twice a day for 4-5 days, followed by two tablets twice a day for 3 months, this treatment reduces acute bleeding in up to 92% of patients within 4 days and improves symptoms such as pain, anal discomfort, and discharge in just 2 days.
-Post-operatively, MPFF also accelerates recovery after hemorrhoidopexy or hemorrhoidectomy.
-A maintenance treatment with one tablet twice a day for 2-3 months reduces the relapse rate and improves persistent symptoms including pain, itching, edema, and bleeding.
-A combination of diosmin, troxerutin, and hesperidin showed promising results in acute hemorrhoidal crises.
-Administered in tapering doses over 43 days, it significantly reduces pain (88% of patients), bleeding (64%), and anal itching (56%) compared to placebo.
-The protocol includes an initial phase of 3 days with three sachets per day containing diosmin 300 mg, troxerutin 300 mg, and hesperidin 300 mg, followed by reduced doses over 40 days.
-Another combination with bulk laxatives, including diosmin 600 mg three times per day for 4 days then 300 mg twice per day for 10 days with psyllium 11 g/day, modestly improves symptoms after 4 days, although it is less effective than MPFF.
+Clinical studies and a meta-analysis confirm the efficacy of the Micronized Purified Flavonoid Fraction (MPFF) containing 450 mg of diosmin and 50 mg of flavonoids (Daflon 500) in the management of internal hemorrhoids.
+Taken as three tablets twice daily for 4–5 days, followed by two tablets twice daily for 3 months, this treatment reduces acute bleeding in up to 92% of patients within 4 days and improves symptoms such as pain, anal discomfort, and discharge in just 2 days.
+Postoperatively, MPFF also accelerates recovery after hemorrhoidopexy or hemorrhoidectomy.
+A maintenance treatment with one tablet twice daily for 2–3 months reduces the relapse rate and improves persistent symptoms, including pain, itching, swelling, and bleeding.
+A combination of diosmin, troxerutin, and hesperidin showed promising results in acute hemorrhoidal attacks.
+Administered at tapering doses over 43 days, it significantly reduces pain (in 88% of patients), bleeding (64%), and anal itching (56%) compared with placebo.
+The protocol includes an initial 3-day phase with three sachets per day containing diosmin 300 mg, troxerutin 300 mg, and hesperidin 300 mg, followed by reduced doses for 40 days.
+Another combination with bulk-forming laxatives, including diosmin 600 mg three times a day for 4 days then 300 mg twice a day for 10 days with psyllium 11 g/day, modestly improves symptoms after 4 days, although it is less effective than MPFF.

 Posologie